 - Use a sharp knife to remove some thickness from the stems of each cabbage leaf — You want the stem to be only as thick as the rest of the leaf.

-- Heat 1 tablespoon of veggie oil in a large skillet or wok over medium heat, and add the pork.
+- Heat veggie oil (1 tablespoon) in a large skillet or wok over medium heat, and add the ground pork (1 Lb).
 Cook until no longer pink, breaking the meat into small pieces as it cooks.
 Set cooked pork aside on a plate.

-- Add remaining vegetable oil to the pan and cook the green onions and carrots until they begin to soften, about 2 minutes.
+- Add remaining vegetable oil to the pan and cook the green onions (1/4 cup thinly sliced) and shredded carrots (1/4 cup) until they begin to soften, about 2 minutes.

-- Stir in the garlic and ginger and cook until fragrant, about 2 minutes.
+- Stir in minced garlic (4 cloves) and grated fresh ginger (1 tablespoon) and cook until fragrant, about 2 minutes.

-- Stir in the chicken broth, soy sauce, erythritol, and cabbage, and bring the liquid to a boil.
+- Stir in chicken broth (1/4 cup), soy sauce (2 tablespoons), erythritol (1 tablespoon), and cabbage.
+Bring the liquid to a boil.
 Once boiling, reduce liquid to a simmer and cook for 5 minutes.
 Test the veggies to make sure they've softened to your liking before removing them from the heat.